jdreaver/rust-os/README.md

 - Make `LockedNaiveFreeMemoryBlockAllocator` a global static instead of passing it around.
 The tricky part is all the things that want `&mut impl FrameAllocator`
   - Consider custom page table implementation to get around `&mut` requirements <https://github.com/rust-osdev/x86_64/issues/416>
-- Figure out PCI interrupts (MSI-X?)
-- VirtIO: Make RNG device a "thing" in its own file
 - VirtIO: Ensure it is crystal clear that memory allocator needs to be contiguous
 - `registers.rs` and macros
   - Consider moving `registers.rs` stuff into dedicated crate with unit tests